digal/st2-octopress/README.md

-## Octopress plugin for Sublime Text 2
+# Octopress plugin for Sublime Text 2

+## Pitfalls

-Note: Plugin assumes that you have your octopress folder opened in the file pane.
+Plugin assumes that you have your octopress folder opened in the file pane.
 For now, 'octopress folder' means 'first folder with Rakefile in it' :)

+OS X Pitfall: Octopress uses rake, which uses ruby.
+If you run Sublime Text 2 from the GUI (dock/launchpad/etc.) it may not see your bash environment, including your usual ruby path.
+To fix this you need to add necessary environment variables to `~/.MacOSX/environment.plist`.
+It could be done manually or using a simple script like [this one](http://hints.macworld.com/article.php?story=20040715133738459).
+The changes to the environment symbol definitions will become active the next time you log in.

 ## Installation

-Drop repo contents to `Packages/Octopress` directory.
-Normal Sublime package coming soon.
+Copy/clone repo contents to `Packages/Octopress` directory.

 ## Commands supported

-- `octo_post` ("Octopress: New post" from the command palette) - create new post (ask for title)
+- `Tools/Octopress/New post...` - create a new post (asks for title)

-## TODO:
+## TODO

-- Proper packaging
+- Better packaging
-- Preview
-- Deploy
+- Other commands (generate, preview, deploy, etc.)
+- Store octopress dir in config

 ## Links